 Hypoxia and hypoglycemia are both important problems encountered in the clinical setting.
 I am using cell culture models to investigate the pathways responsible for the effects of hypoxia and hypoglycemia in various organ systems.

 I am interested in drug addiction and exercise-induced hippocampal plasticity.
-Currently, I am interested in elucidating the mechanisms by which exercise can facilitate extinction of conditioned place preference for cocaine in C57BL/6J mice.
+Currently, I am interested in elucidating mechanisms by which exercise can facilitate extinction of conditioned place preference (CPP) for cocaine in C57BL/6J mice.

 My research interest lies in the integration between the dynamics of social interaction and the physiological aspects of human development.
 My primary concern is to delineate the variations in health outcomes of individuals exposed to intimate partner violence (IPV), particularly in the scope of child exposure to IPV between parents and its behavioral and neurological effects on child development.

 I am currently working with Dr. Jennifer Hardesty on a study that examines coparenting relationships after separation within an IPV framework.
 Through the recruitment of 120 recently separated mothers, we seek to outline the distinct patterns of such relationships in mothers who had either a violent or nonviolent history with their former partners.
 In addition, we aim to ascertain specific protective and risk factors associated with these relationships.
 Finally, we will be observing the specific physical and psychological health outcomes that such variations in coparenting relationships have on mothers and their children.
 This study utilizes a conceptual model that integrates two distinct theories; IPV and coparenting after separation.
 It is this study's hope that such an integrative approach will provide a greater understanding within the public and health care arenas of the important role in which IPV plays in a mother's well being, even after legal separation from the former partner.